Cockroach Prevention in Southern Kitchens

 Few pests trigger the same visceral reaction as cockroaches.
 Across Dallas, Oklahoma City, and the Gulf Coast, our humid climate creates ideal conditions for multiple cockroach species.
-But understanding their biology and behavior gives you powerful tools to keep them out of your kitchen.
+Understanding their biology and behavior provides powerful tools to keep them out of your kitchen.

 Southern kitchens face unique challenges: high humidity, warm temperatures year-round, and older construction that provides entry points.
 This comprehensive guide provides actionable strategies you can implement today, backed by entomological research and real-world experience from our service regions.